kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 - Make python scripts by using your favourite editor (vi, nano,...)
     - Execute them with `python3 <filename>` or
-    - Add the shebang line in your script file to make it file executable (chmod +x) and execute it with `./filename`.
+    - Add the shebang line in your script file, make it executable with `chmod +x` and then execute it with `./filename`.
 - Work interactively
     - With the default Python interpreter or
     - With IPython, a command shell for interactive programming in Python.
 (IPython is not installed by default, so you might need to install it using pip: e.g: `pip install --user ipython`).

-**Note1:** The shebang line in any script determines the script's ability to be executed like a standalone executable without typing 'python' beforehand in the terminal.
+**Note:** The shebang line in any script determines the script's ability to be executed like a standalone executable without typing 'python' beforehand in the terminal.
 In other words, the shebang line specifies exactly how to run a script.
 You can put `#!/usr/bin/env python3` as a first line in your PRC script file.

-**Note2:** You can use the python builtin `dir()` function to know about all available attributes and methods for a given object.
-For instance, `[x for x in dir(coll) if not x.startswith('__') ]` gives you the methods of the 'coll' instance.
+**Note:** You can use the python builtin `dir()` function to know about all available attributes and methods for a given object.
+For instance, `[x for x in dir(coll) if not x.startswith('__')]` returns a list of the attributes and methods of the 'coll' instance.

 ## Working with Collections